 Practical Leadership Actions:

-- Problem-First Approach: Identify specific business challenges before selecting AI solutions
+- Problem-first approach: identify a specific business challenge before selecting an AI solution.

-- Measured Investment: Start with pilot budgets and scale based on proven results
+- Measured investment: start with a pilot budget and scale based on proven results.

-- Realistic Timelines: Plan for 12-18 months from pilot to production for first use case
+- Realistic timelines: plan for roughly 12 to 18 months from pilot to production for a first use case.

 2. Data Infrastructure: The Foundation Reality